How can I stop my Amazon ECS service from failing to stabilize in AWS CloudFormation?

 1. To describe the service and list the service events, run the following command:

 2. To update the desired count of the service, run the following command:

 aws ecs update-service --cluster awsExampleECSCluster --service MyNginxService2 --desired-count 0

 2. In the navigation pane, choose Clusters, and then select the cluster that contains the ECS service that you created.

 3. Choose the Events tab, and then choose Update.

 4. For Number of tasks, enter 0.

-The service now reaches a steady state, and transitions the ECS service resource in AWS CloudFormation to CREATE_COMPLETE or UPDATE_COMPLETE.
+The service now reaches a steady state and transitions the Amazon ECS service resource in AWS CloudFormation to CREATE_COMPLETE or UPDATE_COMPLETE.

 5. For Number of tasks, enter your original value.

 Note: To make your AWS CloudFormation stack sync with the Amazon ECS service properties after you fix the issue with the underlying tasks, you must manually change desired count back to the original value as per the template.